PraveenBaloda/GitHub-Health-Analytics/progress.md

 more dominant?
 Is Frontend activity stable or shrinking?

 #### What data does it use?
-Reads from `features/bot_activity.csv` using `load_bot_activity()` from data_loader.py.
+Reads from the main database using `load_events()` from `data_loader.py`.

-Uses only human events (is_bot == 0) to show real developer adoption, not automation.

-Groups events by ecosystem (Frontend, ML/Data, Backend/DevOps) and month.
+It aggregates the events by ecosystem and month using `compute_ecosystem_monthly()` in `analytics.py`.

 #### How it works step by step
-1. Gets selected repos and ecosystem from filters
+1. Gets selected repos, ecosystem, date range, and bot toggle from filters
-2. Loads bot_activity.csv for selected repos
-3. Filters out bot events (is_bot == 1)
+2. Loads all relevant events from the database
-4. Groups by year_month and ecosystem, sums event counts
+3. Aggregates event counts by year_month and ecosystem
+4. Pivots the data so each ecosystem is a column
 5. Computes a symmetric baseline (centers the streams around zero so it looks like a proper streamgraph)
 6. Adds one filled area trace per ecosystem